Jinpark1049/Day2Night/README.md

 ## CycleGAN
-PyTorch implementation of [CycleGAN](https://arxiv.org/pdf/1703.10593.pdf) Instead of using Cycle-Consistency Loss, replaced it by [Style Loss](https://ieeexplore.ieee.org/document/7780634), also adapted upsampling than deconvolutional layer.
+PyTorch implementation of [CycleGAN](https://arxiv.org/pdf/1703.10593.pdf) Instead of using Cycle-Consistency Loss, replaced it by [Style Loss](https://ieeexplore.ieee.org/document/7780634), also adapted upsampling instead of deconvolutional layer.
 + 9 residual blocks for generator

 ## Adain